george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-28-dual-language-al-folio.md

 Now everything is working fine!
 The sun is rising, and the world is colorful again :rainbow:.
 But wait, there is still stuff missing.
 If you click in the `PT-BR` toggle, then click in the `publicações` page, you'll see that the title of the page is still `titles.publications`.

-{% include figure.html path="assets/img/blog/2022-09-28-dual-language-al-folio/publications_title_wrong.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
+{% include figure.liquid path="assets/img/blog/2022-09-28-dual-language-al-folio/publications_title_wrong.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">
     What should be a translated title.
 </div>